 Benefits Compared to Other UK Visas

-- Lower Visa Application Fees – Check out the before prices, it would probably be less than half of the application fee
+- Lower Visa Application Fees – Check out the before and after costs:

 - Exemption of Immigration Health Surcharge – this usually costs £400 per year; so if you work for 3 straight years, you’ll save up to £1,200

 - Faster Processing Time – you can get your visa within 3 weeks after you have submitted your biometrics at the Visa Application Center

 - Long Stay – you can stay for as long as 5 years and 14 days and get extended until 6 years

 Documents you will need to Provide

 This must be in English or Welsh.
 If not, you may need to have it translated.

 1. Valid passport and old passports – with at least a blank page for your visa, the old ones are for your travel history

 2. Certificate of Sponsorship – you will get this from your sponsor electronically; it has a reference number for your application as well as the license or registration number of your sponsor

 3. Proof of Knowledge of English – may be your IELTS results or UK NARIC Assessment